JoabMartinez/TouchDesignerNotes/README.md

   ex. text= "Hello stranger"     text is the vatiable

-**Multi-Line string** - When you got text that runs over multiple lines ex. example on top
+**Multi-Line string** - When you got text that runs over multiple lines ex. example above

 **/n** - New line when you want to print.
-  ex. example on top
+  ex. example above

-**%s** - Indicator coming in that is a string ex. example on top
+**%s** - Indicator coming in that is a string ex. example above

-**%d** - Digits
+**%d** - Digits.
+Only returns whole numbers ex. example above

-  ex. example on top
+ **%r** - can put anything like whole numbers or decimals ex. example above

 **str** - converts a Integer/Float to a string ex. str(2)